Surviving the Attack

 Whether its ransomware or a virus designed to pull information off your computer systems, this is the new paradigm and it demands that you approach your email with caution and vigilance.
 This page has been created as a resource for you and your firm staff.

-Prevention starts with training and awareness.
-These tips can help you detect and avoid attempted scam attacks on your computer systems.
+For this particular threat, training and awareness are your best defenses.
+We've created this page to help you detect and avoid attempted scam attacks on your computer systems.
 Skepticism and vigilance are the best tools in your arsenal, and they require no technical knowledge to acquire.
 If you ever find yourself wondering why a person or business sent you an email containing a file or link, don’t open it.
 Prevention starts with trusting your gut, what comes next depends on how you or your firm decide a suspicious email needs to be treated.

 Have a Plan